jump to navigation

 Hybrid cars… Hybrid accelerators November 3, 2009

-Posted by gordonwatts in History, accelerator, physics.
+Posted by gordonwatts in accelerator, History, physics.

 By now I think most people know how the Prius and other hybrid cards operate.
 Most cars’ breaks are just like a bycycle break: a clamp that generates a large amount of friction and slows the car down.
 This is a terrible waste of energy: the car’s motion is converted into heat and damage (to the brake pads) and can never be reclaimed.
 Think of it as wasted gas, excess pollution, etc.